Matthew Atlantic

 Recreational divers travel to the Bay to experience the Matthew Atlantic dive site.
 This fishing boat was scuttled in 1998 in order to create an artificial reef suitable for diving expeditions.
 See photos of the Matthew Atlantic by Kim Langille.

-- potential environmental damage to the nearby beaches from fish farm waste
+- potential environmental damage to the nearby beaches

 - loss of natural seascape and coastline